Student taking online essay writing course

 11. T̩igh РTo go

-The best way to learn “na briathra neamhrialta” or the Irish irregular verbs is to actively use this document when you’re completing your homework, classwork and assignments.
+The best way to learn “na briathra neamhrialta” or the Irish irregular verbs is to actively use these notes when you’re completing your homework, classwork and assignments.

 If you need to write an essay for homework, take this document out and use it to help you conjugate any of the 11 irregular verbs.